On the Z_p-ranks of tamely ramified Iwasawa modules: Introduction

 \begin{remark}{\em If $p=3$ and $k=\mathbb Q(\sqrt{-3})$, then $\lambda_{\emptyset}(k_{\infty})=0$ and any $\ell \in S^{\prime}$ splits in $k$.
 The invariants $\lambda_{\emptyset}(k_{\infty})$ are also computable via the Stickelberger elements (cf., e.g., \cite{IS96}, \cite{Was}). }\end{remark}

-In Section 2, we recall some basic facts, and reduce Theorem \ref{mainthm} and Theorem \ref{imagquad} to the finiteness of $X_{\{\ell\}}(\mathbb Q_{\infty})$ (Lemma \ref{reduce}).
+In Section 2, we recall some basic facts, and reduce Theorems \ref{mainthm} and \ref{imagquad} to the finiteness of $X_{\{\ell\}}(\mathbb Q_{\infty})$ (Lemma \ref{reduce}).
 In Section 3, we prove the finiteness of $X_{\{\ell\}}(\mathbb Q_{\infty})$ as a key theorem (Theorem \ref{keythm}) by using Brumer's $p$-adic version \cite{Brumer} of Baker's theorem (cf.\,\cite{Was} Theorem 5.29).
-Then we also give an application to finite fields (Corollary \ref{finitefield}).
-In Section 4, we give an upper bound of $|X_{\{\ell\}}(\mathbb Q_{\infty})|$ in a special case where $p=3$.
+Then we also give an application of the key theorem to finite fields (Proposition \ref{finitefield}).
+Finally, we give an upper bound of $|X_{\{\ell\}}(\mathbb Q_{\infty})|$ in a special case where $p=3$.